FGM/C in the Maldives: another reminder of the global spread

 The Maldives

 It is obviously distressing to hear that FGC is returning to the Maldives, and particularly that it is being championed by Muslim scholars who are issuing fatwas saying genital cutting is compulsory for girls.
-Given the opposing fatwa of January 2010 in Mauritania against female genital cutting, issued by thirty-four Muslim clerics in the country, and the Cairo fatwa against female genital cutting as a result of a conference of Muslim clerics in 2006, we thought we would re-cap what this means.
+It is especially saddening in light of recent recent fatwas opposing FGC including January 2010 in Mauritania, issued by thirty-four Muslim clerics in the country, and the Cairo fatwa against female genital cutting as a result of a conference of Muslim clerics in 2006.
 A fatwa is a religious opinion issued by a religious scholar and regarding Islamic law.
 A fatwa may be either a recommendation or a condemnation, or something in between.

 The Cairo fatwa against female genital cutting